How to tell if your horse is cold

-- Oh, this is a tricky one.
+Oh, this is a tricky one.
 There is no definitive way to decide if your horse is cold.
-There are, however, things to measure and things to look for that can help you decide if you need to add a blanket or even call the vet.
-Horses can develop hypothermia, in which case your veterinarian needs to be called right away.
+However, there are things to measure and look for that can help you decide if you need to add a blanket or even call the vet.
+Horses can develop hypothermia, so your veterinarian needs to be called immediately.

 Methods to check if your horse is cold that are total bunk: